The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 4.
 Between meetings and votes of the Executive Board the President, in consultation with the appropriate officers and staff, shall exercise general administrative authority and shall be empowered to act on behalf of the Executive Board.
 All decisions taken by the President shall be subject to subsequent approval of the Joint Council or the Executive Board.

-- One member in good standing from a northern campus unit (Berkeley, Davis, Merced or Santa Cruz) shall be elected to the office of Vice President servicing the northern campuses and one member in good standing from a southern campus unit (Irvine, Los Angeles, Riverside, San Diego, or Santa Barbara) shall be elected to the office of Vice President servicing the southern campuses.
-This Bylaws change shall take effect at the next election.
+- One member in good standing from a northern campus unit (Berkeley, Davis, Merced or Santa Cruz) shall be elected to the office of Northern Vice President and one member in good standing from a southern campus unit (Irvine, Los Angeles, Riverside, San Diego, or Santa Barbara) shall be elected to the office of Southern Vice President.

 Section 3.
-The President is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.
+The President or elected designee is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.

 Section 1.
 The Executive Board shall hold regular monthly meetings.
 Additional meetings shall be held upon request of three (3) or more officers of the Executive Board.
 Except in emergency situations seven (7) calendar days notice of the meeting shall be posted on the Local Union website.